ycnie/FoodTracker_iOS/README.md

 So I downloaded the demonstration in section "Implement a custon control" and use it to continue the following tutorials.

-Here I have finished the section "Creat a Table View".
-So far so good.
+After I have finished the section "Creat a Table View", everything goes normally.

+Finally, I finished following steps and build an FoodTracker APP.